 The thing I like about it is that the creativity on display is always within the bounds of what is realistic; not uber-experimental, conceptual, verging-on-art or ludicrously unwearable, unlike some fashion shows where emaciated ‘boys’ parade up and down in priceless bin-bags and Doc Martin boots coated with Swarovski studs.

 Men, bless us, are fairly traditional at heart and lack the courage to try anything entirely new.
 And Pitti Uomo is, arguably, as experimental as men like to get.
 The silhouette is familiar; suits, blazers, slim jeans, ties, loafers, Oxfords, scarves.
 There’s relevance and where there is relevance there is inspiration.

-One of the most inspiring characters, and easily one of the coolest cats lurking in the loggias of Florence come January, is known simply as Mr Raro.
-His real name, though not confirmed, appears to be Mohamad Ayoubi, originally designer and proprietor of a menswear store in Dubai called ‘Ayoubi Moda’ and now creator and leader of a moustache-logoed menswear company ‘Mararo.’
+One of the most inspiring characters, and easily one of the coolest cats lurking in the loggias of Florence come January, is known as Mr Raro.
+His real name is Roberto Mararo, designer and proprietor of a moustache-logoed menswear company ‘Mararo.’

 You can imagine him looking excitedly through new fashions in an emporium, gesticulating animatedly at a new pair of trousers, trying them in on in a mirror, making his companions laugh whilst doing so by uttering some withering comment.